timsherrell/configure-ad/README.md

 - Installed Active Directory
 - Verified connectivity
-- Joined client VM to domain
+- Joined client VM to the domain
 - Created AD users with Powershell script
-- Allowed domain users to remote to client
+- Allowed domain users to remote to the client

 <h2>Deployment and Configuration Steps</h2>